-Child Day Care Facilities - Zoning Provisions
+Child Day Care Facilities

 A city or county's zoning authority over child day care facilities was substantially limited by 1994 legislation that is now codified in RCW 35.63.185 for cities other than code cities and for towns, in RCW 35A.63.215 for code cities, and in RCW 36.70.757 for counties.
 State statutes preempt the authority to regulate certain family day care providers (child care providers) located in home facilities in residential and commercial zoned areas.
 A city or county may impose zoning conditions on the establishment and maintenance of a family day care provider's home in an area zoned for residential or commercial use, so long as such conditions are no more restrictive than conditions imposed on other residential dwellings in the same zone and the establishment of such facilities is not precluded (See RCW 36.70A.450).

-Since local regulation of other day care facilities is not preempted by this legislation, cities and counties may tailor their zoning regulations of those facilities according to local needs.
+Since local regulation of other day care facilities (child day care centers) is not preempted by this legislation, cities and counties may tailor their zoning regulations of those facilities according to local needs.
 The ordinances below address both family day care providers and other types of day care facilities.
 Although the Model Ordinance for Child Day Care Facilities by the State Department of Community, Trade, and Economic Development (now the Washington State Department of Commerce) was prepared in 1990, before the 1994 preemptive legislation, these provisions comply with this legislation.

-City and County Ordinance Provisions
+City and County Code Provisions

 Other Related Documents